-These expressions involve two free parameters: the threshold value \( \omega_c \) and the Borel mass \( T \).
+{These} expressions involve two free parameters: the threshold value \( \omega_c \) and the Borel mass \( T \).
 To determine their optimal working ranges, we impose three standard QCD sum rule criteria.
-Throughout our numerical analysis, we adopt the following input parameters~\cite{pdg,Yang:1993bp,Narison:2011xe,Narison:2018dcr,Gimenez:2005nt,Jamin:2002ev,Ioffe:2002be,Ovchinnikov:1988gk,Colangelo:2000dp}:
+Throughout our numerical analysis, we adopt the following input parameters at the renormalization scale \( \mu = 2~\mathrm{GeV} \)~\citep{pdg,Yang:1993bp,Narison:2011xe,Narison:2018dcr,Gimenez:2005nt,Jamin:2002ev,Ioffe:2002be,Ovchinnikov:1988gk,Colangelo:2000dp}: